Modernise Or Die: The Need For Change In Construction

 Just a few days ago the UK government officially presented its thoughts about Mark Farmer’s remarks concerning the need for modernization in the construction industry.
 As David Whysall smartly points out, the kind and embracing words towards Mark Farmer’s report don’t mean much if the government continues to avoid the discussion about actively assisting the transition to the new era through generous funding.

-It’s no secret that the construction industry is most of the times really resistant towards change.
-This element has created, of course, many issues to the industry across the years.
+It also is no secret that the construction industry is most of the times really resistant towards change.
 According to the 2016 Mark Farmer review on the existing situation in UK construction, the current status of the field is more than alarming.